 1 tsp. salt

 Flour a large breadboard.
-Take 1/3 of the dough, work it into a ball, place it on the breadboard, press it into a round pat about 1 inch thick, and turn it over, making certain that there is plenty of flour on the breadboard.
-With a well-floured rolling pin, roll the dough to 1/8 inch thickness.
+Take one-third of the dough, work it into a ball, place it on the breadboard, press it into a round pat about one inch thick, and turn it over, making certain that there is plenty of flour on the breadboard.
+With a well-floured rolling pin, roll the dough to eighth of an inch thickness.

-Cut with a 3 or 3 1/2 inch round cookie cutter.
+Cut with a three or three and a half-inch round cookie cutter.
 Put the rounds on a well-greased cookie sheet and put about a heaping teaspoon of date filling in the middle of each.
 Top with more rounds and seal the edges by pressing them with your fingers.
 Try not to make the cookie edges too thin.

-Bake in a 350 degree oven until the cookies are lightly browned, about 10-12 minutes.
+Bake in a 350º oven until the cookies are lightly browned, about ten to twelve minutes.
 Cool on wax paper.

 My mother’s recipe says to use a scant teaspoon of soda, baking powder and salt.
-You can replace the 3/4 cup butter with oleo or with about 1/2 cup shortening, but the cookies are not as good.
+You can replace the butter with oleo or with about a half cup of shortening, but the cookies are not as good.
 Use a spatula to handle the rounds, as they are very tender.
-The trimmings can be worked into the next 1/3 of the dough without harm.
+The trimmings can be worked into the next third of the dough without harm.

 Although you can eat them as soon as they are cool, these cookies are best after they have been stored in a tight container in a cool room for two or three days.
 They keep fine for as many weeks.